Belonging to separate parties, twin sisters run for office

-KENTWOOD, Mich.– Twin sisters Monica Sparks and Jessica Ann Tyson seem identical in almost every way -that is, until they start talking politics.
+KENTWOOD, Mich.-- Twin sisters Monica Sparks and Jessica Ann Tyson seem identical in almost every way -that is, until they start talking politics.

 Jessica, a Republican, decided to run for Kent County Commissioner for the 13th district, which later inspired Monica to run for herself in the 12th district but as a Democrat.